swiftly-solution/documentation/docgen/output/events/gameevents/onplayerpingstop.md

 ---

 # OnPlayerPingStop
-This event is triggered when player_ping_stop is triggered
+This event is triggered when player_ping_stop is triggered.
 ::: tabs
 @tab Lua
 ```lua